winbench/bench/docs/src-content/guide/app-setup.md

 2. Extracting the app resource archive
    (only for [default apps][default app] with archive resource, can be overridden by a [custom extract script][])
-3. Setup of the resources by copying them to the target directory or installation via package manager
+3. Setup of the resources by copying to the target directory or installation via package manager
    (can be followed by a [custom setup script][])
 4. Setup of the execution adornment proxies and the launchers
-5. Environment setup for configuration depending on the proxy settings, the absolute path of the Bench root directory, or other parameters that my change after setting up the app
+5. Environment setup for configuration depending on the proxy settings, the absolute path of the Bench root directory, or other parameters that may change after setting up the app
    (this step can be performed multiple times, whenever the environment changes, implemented by a [custom environment setup script][]])
 6. Uninstalling the app